August 25, 2018

 Don’t Fall Behind

 Just because your professor starts the semester in first gear, do not be fooled into thinking you will be coasting into final exams.
 If you think the class is moving too slowly, miss lectures at your own risk – speaking from experience, skipping lectures by telling yourself you already know everything is a sure way to place yourself in academic peril.
-Sure, today you are sleeping through an introduction to limits, but within a week the chalkboards look like the set-pieces from Good Will Hunting.
+Sure, today you are sleeping through an introduction to limits, but within a week the chalkboards look like the set-pieces from Good Will Hunting (fun fact: Good Will Hunting was filmed at The University of Toronto).

 Most students, at one point or another, in pursuit of their iron ring will wallow in frustration, and angst, thinking “How on earth am I going to pass this?”.
 Not to worry!
 At UofT (and, university more broadly) there are a plethora of resources made available to you.
 Here are some I’ve found most useful.